svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_zephyros_repl/index.md

 ## Introduction to the Code

-I will start by going over the code involved and later in the text go into configurations files and make scripts.
+I will start by going over the code involved and later in the text go into the configuration files and make scripts.

 All IO will be done over USB and when hooking the nrf52 based development board up to a Linux computer it will appear as a CDC ACM